melvin2504/Detecting-the-difficulty-level-of-French-texts/README.md

 * Run the app with: `python -m streamlit run CEFR_Predictor.py`
 * The Streamlit app will start and be available in your web browser.
 Follow the terminal instructions to view the app.

-## Enjoy Interacting with Our French Text Difficulty Predictor!
+## Enjoy Interacting with Our French Text Difficulty Predictor !